hexadeciman/Snake/README.md

 Snake
 =====

-A simple snake game in java .
+A VERY simple snake game in java .
-Using Threads and Java Swings
+Using Threads and Java Swing to display the game
 Well commented, if you have any questions or want to continue on this project feel free to do so :)
 Preview: